Mnelisi13/TEAM-14---Interledger-2024/README.md

 Scan the QR code generated from the server(your PC) using Expo Go.

-##Project Status
+## Project Status
-Please note, we have different functions on two different forks.
+Please note: We have different functions on two different forks.
 In the next 30 minutes, we aim to merge the two codebases into a single file.